 I joined the School of English as a research student in 2017.
 Prior to this I completed my MLitt at the University of Glasgow and my BA at the University of Leeds with an Erasmus year at The Freie Universität in Berlin.

-My PhD examines the multiple legacies of nineteenth-century New England transcendentalism in contemporary US fiction, memoir and poetry.
+My PhD thesis examines the multiple legacies of nineteenth-century New England transcendentalism in contemporary US fiction, memoir and poetry.
 It includes chapters on authors, Ben Lerner, Maggie Nelson, Marilynne Robinson and George Saunders.
-I read each of these writers through and alongside nineteenth-century forms, genres and modes as they appear in the works of transcendentalists, Ralph Waldo Emerson, Henry David Thoreau and Walt Whitman.
-My chapters focus on realism, practical philosophy, metaphor and sentimentalism respectively.
-I argue that this return to the literary models of the nineteenth century is part of the renewed interest in sincerity, idealism and activism in contemporary literature that has often been described as the New Sincerity.
-This research is fully funded by the AHRC through the WRoCAH consortium.
+I read each of these writers through and alongside nineteenth-century literary forms, figures and modes as they appear in the works of transcendentalist writers, Ralph Waldo Emerson, Henry David Thoreau, Maragret Fuller and Walt Whitman.
+My chapters focus on realism, the lyric essay, metaphor and sentimentalism respectively.
+I argue that this return to the literary models of the nineteenth century is part of the renewed interest in sincerity, idealism and activism in contemporary literature.

 I am Associate Editor at parallax Journal.

-I teach undergraduate seminars on American literature and poetry in the School of English.
+I have taught undergraduate seminars on American literature and poetry in the School of English.
 I am an Associate Fellow of the HEA.

 My research interests are broadly in US American literature and culture, with an emphasis on the nineteenth century.
 However, I seek to make connections accross different historical moments and forms.
 I am particularly interested in the relationships between philosophy and literature, and film and literature.

 In April 2018 I devised and ran a workshop on memoir writing that was based on my research on Maggie Nelson’s autotheory.
 This workshop was part of programme of events organised to complement the exhibition, The House That Heals the Soul, at The Tetley in Leeds.